 What’s interesting is that each of these ISO regions have their own electricity supply price components that are specific to the area.
-While commonalities do exist between the different price components, the percentage they occupy of your electricity supply price vary greatly.
+Commonalities do exist between the price components, however, the percentage they occupy of an electricity price vary.

 For information on the pricing of natural gas, be sure to check out our post, The Components of Your Natural Gas Supply Price.

-Energy is the actual electricity commodity that powers your facility.
+Energy is the actual electricity commodity that powers a building.
 It is generated from a variety of producers like power plants, generators, and renewable sources.
-This price component makes up the largest piece of your electricity supply price and the cost of it is determined by your facility’s kWh usage.
+This price component takes up the largest piece of your electricity supply price.
+The cost of it is determined by your facility’s kWh usage.

 Capacity refers to the amount of electricity that needs to be produced/available for your facility’s demand requirements.
-As every building on an electrical grid requires a certain amount of demand or capacity to run at all times, the electricity grid also has its own capacity demand requirements.
-Capacity is extremely important because if there is not enough capacity generation on deck at all times to tackle the peak load of the grid, disastrous brown outs, blackouts, and other unexpected outages may ensue.
+Every building on an electrical grid requires a certain amount of demand or capacity to operate.
+The electricity grid also has its own capacity demand requirements.
+Too little capacity generation available for the grid’s peak load can lead to brownouts, blackouts, and other unexpected outages.

-Renewable Portfolio Standards (RPS) refer to a percentage of your electricity supply price that is mandated by law to come from renewable resources like solar panels and wind power.
-With the fundamental energy shift moving the United States towards more renewable energy usage, the cost and percentage of RPS in the electricity supply will increase.
+Renewable Portfolio Standards (RPS) refer to a percentage of your electricity supply that must come from renewable resources.
+As the United States increases its renewable energy use, the cost and percentage of RPS will increase.

 The cost of RPS is contingent on each state’s regulatory and legislative outlooks.
-For example, recent New Jersey legislation specifies that RPS requirements must be increased to 35% by 2025 and 50% by 2030!
+For example, recent New Jersey legislation specifies that RPS requirements will increase to 35% by 2025 and 50% by 2030!

-Transmission costs are a piece of the electricity supply price pie in the PJM area that is not present in ISO-NE or NYISO.
-This price component is made up of two main aspects: Network Integration Transmission Service (NITS) and Transmission Enhancement Charges (TEWAC/TEC).
+This PJM Interconnection-specific component consists of two main aspects: Network Integration Transmission Service (NITS) and Transmission Enhancement Charges (TEWAC/TEC).

-Network Integration Transmission Service (NITS) Costs: The transmission & transportation of capacity and energy from generating resources to the customer’s facility.
-This cost is determined annually and is different for each of the 22 zones throughout PJM.
-These costs update at either the beginning of the calendar year or the start of the new capacity year depending on the zone you’re in (figure 1).
+Network Integration Transmission Service (NITS) Costs: The transmission & transportation of electricity from generating resources to the customer’s facility.
+This cost is determined annually and is different for each of the 22 zones throughout PJM Interconnection.
+These costs update at either the beginning of the calendar year or the start of the new capacity year.
+This is dependent on each specific zone (figure 1).

 Network Integration Transmission Service (NITS) Tags: A user’s NITS tag is determined by their usage during the SINGLE highest peak hour, unlike capacity which is an average of the 5 highest peak hours.

-Transmission Enhancement Charges (TEAC/TEC): Transmission system upgrades and enhancements to provide for the operation, economic, and reliability requirements of all PJM customers.
+Transmission Enhancement Charges (TEAC/TEC): Transmission system upgrades and enhancements for the operation, economic, and reliability requirements of all PJM customers.

-Another small piece of your electricity price, Ancillary Services exist to help balance transmission systems as they move electricity from the point of generation to your facility.
+Ancillary services exist to help balance transmission systems as they move electricity from the point of generation to a building.
 There are 2 main Ancillary Services in the PJM Interconnection market: regulation and reserves.

-Contact us today to discover how we can help you achieve maximum cost avoidance on your electricity bills through sophisticated strategies for managing each price component.
+Contact us today to discover how we can help you optimize your energy contracts with strategies for each price component.